Connecting to a virtual machine via OS Login

 The certificate is valid for one hour.
 After this time has elapsed, you will need to export a new certificate to connect to the VM.

-Connecting to a VM via OS Login using an SSH key over the YC CLI
+To connect to a VM instance via OS Login with an SSH key using the YC CLI:

 -